dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

           Request Latency (ms)                          34

 ### dotnet-trace

+- Capture GC heap snapshot

+Add a command to `dotnet-trace collect` that enables the collection of GC heap snapshots on an active tracing session.

 - Compress a trace and any necessary symbols into a single zip file for easy off-machine analysis